brianwskim/hello-world/README.md

 # about
-Brian Kim is a doctoral researcher focused on applying deep learning to musculoskeletal imaging and statistical methods behind phenotyping people with musculoskeletal pain.
+Brian Kim is a researcher focused on applying deep learning to musculoskeletal imaging and statistical methods behind phenotyping people with musculoskeletal pain.

 ## skills
 R (intermediate), Python (proficient), data analysis, technical writing and <i>clearly not CSS</i>